-Prior to joining Kent Denver, Mr. Barrow taught AP European History in Houston for four years before returning to Denver to study democratization and electoral systems.
+Prior to joining Kent Denver, Mr. Barrow '03 taught AP European History in Houston for four years before returning to Denver to study democratization and electoral systems.
 Highly motivated students, highly engaged faculty and extraordinarily supportive administration are three of the reasons he likes teaching at Kent Denver.

 B.A. - Spanish

-"I believe that learning another language is one of the richest learning activities was can undertake.
-I love helping kids "crack the code" of how to understand and communicate using Spanish."
+"I believe that learning another language is one of the richest learning activities we can undertake.
+I love helping kids 'crack the code' of how to understand and communicate using Spanish."

 Ms. Baumgarten enjoys working at Kent Denver not only because of her students, but also the faculty community, which she appreciates for its deep care and concern for all of our students.

-M.A. - Communications
+M.A. - Communication

-B.A., - English and Secondary Education
+B.A. - English and Secondary Education

 Grier Family Distinguished Debate Chair

-"I want students to feel like they had a teacher who cared about their lives, pushed them to try their best, and helped them to be better people."
+"I want students to feel like they had a teacher who cared about their lives, pushed them to try their best and helped them to be better people."

 Prior to becoming Kent Denvers Director of Speech and Debate, Mr. Bausch served as Director of Forensics at Bingham High School in Salt Lake City and coached Policy Debate at the University of Wyoming.
 Mr. Bausch appreciates that Kent Denver's administration and faculty are open to new ideas and perspectives in pursuit of the best educational practices.